Can I Eat Expired Fresh Avocados Whole?

 Expert Source

-"According to USDA guidelines, whole fresh avocados should be stored at room temperature until ripe, then refrigerated at 40°F or below and consumed within 2-3 days for best quality."
+"According to USDA guidelines, whole fresh avocados should be stored at room temperature until ripe, and then refrigerated at 40°F or below for up to 2 weeks."

 Fresh Fresh Avocados Whole